iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient with Momentum Accelerations.md

 > \end{aligned}
 > $$
 >
-> $\alpha = 1$ if the step size is constant, and when backtracking is used, then there exists a constant $\eta$ such that $\beta^{-1}_k\le L_g$ for all iteration number $k$, so that in the backtracking case, the constrant $\alpha = \eta$.
+> $\alpha = 1$ if the step size is constant, and when backtracking is used, then there exists a constant $\eta$ such that $\beta^{-1}_k\le L_g$ for all iteration number $k$, so that in the backtracking case, the constant $\alpha = \eta$.

 **Remarks**

 People don't think this is good enough and in Amir's textbook, and paper such as [this one](https://arxiv.org/abs/1811.01430), people augmented and improve the behavior of the original algorithm, so that it works better, faster, and greedier.
+See MFIST (A montone FISTA) in Beck's textbook for more information.

 ---
 ### **First Lemma For the Proof**